17hogeju/dropdown-demo/README.md

     npm start
     ```

-Note: There are some outdated dependencies that delay the initial build by a few seconds

 ## Future considerations

 Given the limited amount of time that I had for this assessment, I prioritized the features that were in the assignment doc.
 However, here are a few improvements that I thought of: